fethimubin/phys514/README.md

 # phys514
-Files for PHYS514/414 of Koc University
+Some files for PHYS514/414 of Koc University, Fall 2019
-Deneme birkiuc
-Let's see if online changes on github show on local laptop.
-Yep, i pulled them.